CTOpenData/data-sharing-playbook/2_safeguarding-data.md

 ## Define acceptable use standards.

 Define acceptable use standards based on the laws and regulations that govern the use of your agency’s data.
 These standards will help define the specific requirements in data sharing agreements for keeping data secure.
-For example, for sensitive data, the data owner may require that the requesting party dispose of the data after a specific time frame.
+For example, for sensitive data, the data owner may require that the requesting party dispose of the data after a specific amount of time.

 ## Develop, implement, and maintain a comprehensive data-security program.